 - 200,000 civilians have been killed in direct violence by all parties to these conflicts.

-- Over 6,800 US soldiers have died in the wars.
+- More than 6,800 U.S. soldiers have died in the wars.

-- The wars have been accompanied by erosion's in civil liberties and human rights at home and abroad.
+- The wars have been accompanied by erosions in civil liberties and human rights at home and abroad.

-- The human and economic costs of these wars will continue for decades with some costs, such as the financial costs of US veteran's care, not peaking until mid-century.
+- The human and economic costs of these wars will continue for decades with some costs, such as the financial costs of U.S. veteran's care, not peaking until mid-century.

-- Much of the money allocated to humanitarian relief and rebuilding civil society has been lost to fraud, waste, and abuse.
+- Much of the money allocated to humanitarian relief and rebuilding civil society has been lost to fraud, waste and abuse.

 - Both Iraq and Afghanistan continue to rank extremely low in global studies of political freedom.

-“Although this report’s accounting is comprehensive, there are still billions of dollars not included in its estimate,” Crawford said.
-“For example, the report’s total does not include the substantial costs of war to state and local governments — most significantly, the costs of caring for veterans — or the millions of dollars in excess military equipment the U.S. donates to countries in and near the war zones.”
+"The report’s total does not include the substantial costs of war to state and local governments — most significantly, the costs of caring for veterans — or the millions of dollars in excess military equipment the U.S. donates to countries in and near the war zones.”